De-Linearizing Agent Traces: Bayesian Inference of Latent Partial Orders for Efficient Execution: Experiments

 \textbf{Structural Recovery and Execution Validity.} As shown in Figure~\ref{fig:wf_performance}, BPOP consistently outperforms all baselines in recovering ground-truth structure while maintaining executability.
 On \textsc{SRASearch}, BPOP achieves an Edge-F1 of $0.91$, substantially exceeding the strongest baseline (Heuristics Miner: $0.43$), and on the more complex \textsc{Epigenomics} pipeline it attains an Edge-F1 of $0.79$, compared to $0.38$ for Heuristics Miner and $0.11$ for Majority.
 BPOP remains robust under data scarcity: even at IP-Cov $\approx 0.6$, it maintains meaningful accuracy, whereas baselines degrade sharply and often require near-complete observation of pairwise orderings.
 This improved structural stability does not come at the cost of executability.
 On \textsc{Epigenomics}, Majority and Heuristics Miner collapse to zero feasibility due to over-constraining the graph, while BPOP maintains robust feasibility ($0.84$).
 Inductive Miner achieves perfect feasibility ($1.00$) but does that by producing overly permissive “flower models” with poor structural fidelity (Edge-F1 $\le 0.39$).

 \textbf{Semantic Validity and Safety Bias.} Visual inspection (Figure~\ref{fig:po_comparison_main}) confirms semantic correctness.
 BPOP recovers the true fork--join structure on \textsc{SRASearch} and most true dependencies on the more complex \textsc{Epigenomics} workflow despite multiple synchronization barriers.
 By enforcing global DAG constraints, Bayesian structure learning avoids the cyclic or infeasible graphs produced by local heuristics.

-Errors are safety-biased: on \textsc{Epigenomics}, BPOP yields more false positives (FP=$18$) than false negatives (FN=$3$).
+Errors are safety-biased: on \textsc{Epigenomics}, BPOP yields more false positives (FP=$20$) than false negatives (FN=$4$).
 False positives correspond to conservative extra constraints that preserve safety at the cost of parallelism, whereas false negatives risk execution failure.
 Accordingly, BPOP compiles a risk-averse SOP by treating high-confidence edges as hard constraints and lower-confidence edges as advisory.

 \textbf{Effect of Trace Diversity.} Figure~\ref{fig:wf_f1_vs_ipcov} shows that BPOP benefits directly from increased trace diversity (IP-Cov), improving monotonically as more concurrent orderings are observed.
 In contrast, trace-only and process-mining baselines show limited or unstable gains, and may degrade as conflicting pairwise evidence accumulates.
 In particular, Inductive Miner overgeneralizes highly concurrent logs by collapsing actions into a single parallel block, discarding internal DAG structure.
 Overall, trace diversity is necessary but not sufficient: exposing concurrency alone is insufficient without a global, constraint-aware model.